kmartino/money-talks/README.md

 ### Install System Pre-requisites

-This is a project that requires Python 2.6 or higher.
+This project requires Python 2.6 or higher.
 In addition, the following pre-requisites need to be installed.
 If you already have them, skip this: